fmorenopino/HeterogeneousHMM/README.md

 </p>

 As we can observe in the previous equation, now the joint distribution depends on a new term which is the probability of the observed label given a certain state at an instant *t*.

+> Note: The previous graphs and equations have been obtainned from the slides os the Advanced Signal Processing Course, by Prof. Dr. Antonio Artés-Rodríguez at Universidad Carlos III de Madrid.

 ### 1.3.
 Semi-Supervised HMM.